 MUSE is loaded onto therapists smart tablet/NHS laptop (not reliant on Wi-Fi) and is available to patients via the CNTW website between sessions.
 No personal data are recorded or stored on MUSE toolkit.
-The following hyperlinks provide step-by-step instructions for how to download MUSE onto an NHS laptop:
+Therapists are provided with step-by-step instructions for how to download MUSE onto an NHS laptop.